TheDreamLabUK/logseqSpringThing/docs/api/websocket.md

 ### Binary Messages

 Binary messages use an optimized protocol for efficient transmission of node position and velocity updates.
+The protocol uses Vec3Data for consistent vector representation across the stack.

 #### Message Format